(Disclosure: Some of the links below may be affiliate links)

 Here is how our vegetable garden looks like at the end of the season:

 As you can see, it is way more empty than when we started.
 We only have a few winter vegetables.
 However, we still have a few Chinese cabbages and a few broccoli plants.
 These will not live through winter.
-We are going to pick them soon but they are not very big.
+We will pick them up soon, but they are not very big.
 The garlic should normally survive Swiss winters.
 And as for the cabbage, it is special winter cabbage, so it should be fine.
 We will know at the return of the nice days.

 We tried to keep track of everything that we got from the garden.
 It is quite possible that we forgot a few things ;) But most of it should be on this list: